 - Paying off any lingering consumer debt

-Put another way: Since your goals are already on track, you are free to release yourself from the stress of tracking the movement of every dollar in a traditional budget because how you spend the rest is irrelevant.
+With your goals on track, you are free to release yourself from the stress of tracking the movement of every dollar in a traditional budget because how you spend the rest is irrelevant.

-As I alluded to earlier, the biggest reason Top Producers shouldn’t be budgeting is the sheer amount of time and bandwidth it takes to complete a proper monthly budget.
-Let’s be honest, real estate is a tough industry.
-And given the fact that 80% of agents are out of the business within two years, you didn’t achieve the success you have today by wasting time.
+The biggest reason Top Producers shouldn’t be budgeting is the sheer amount of time and bandwidth it takes to complete a proper monthly budget.
+Time is precious in the competitive real estate industry.
+Instead of spending hours on detailed budgeting, concentrate on your core business activities.

 - Managing your cash balances vs. investment balances